-The water supports your body and it’s a low-impact exercise for your joints and ligaments.
-Swimming is an aerobic and strength conditioning exercise too – and both of these have been shown to shorten labour and decrease the risk of complications at birth.
+Swimming is a low-impact exercise for your joints and ligaments because the water supports your body.
+Swimming is an aerobic and strength conditioning exercise too.
+Both of these have been shown to shorten labour and decrease the risk of complications at birth.

 Benefits of swimming in pregnancy

 As well as being good for your circulation, swimming regularly will improve your muscle tone and increase your endurance.
 It may also give you more energy and help you sleep better.